oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab1/lab1-create-oracle-base-database-service.md

     ![Select Shape](./images/select.shape.png" ")

-10. Click on the **Select Shape button** to complete the shape selection process
+10. Click on the **Select Shape button** to complete the shape selection process.

 **Now let’s Choose the type of storage management software that we will use with our database VM.**